merimaxdedic/weather-app/README.md

 # Weather-App
 Welcome to the Weather App!
 This simple web application provides you with the latest weather information for different cities.
-It is built using HTML, CSS, and JavaScript, that fetches weather data.dddd
+It is built using HTML, CSS, and JavaScript, that fetches weather data.
 # Overview
 This is a Single Page Weather Application.
 The App uses openWeather API to get real time data of weather conditions at different places around the globe.
 # Functions